When analyzing and interpreting data, choosing the best graphs for comparing two sets of data is crucial.

 Download and install a particular third-party add-in into your Excel to access ready-made charts for trend analysis.

 There are thousands of add-ins purposely designed for Excel.
-To simplify things, we tested over 60 data visualization-based add-ins, including those that support advanced features like the Side-By-Side Bar Chart as well as the Slop chart.
+To simplify things, we tested over 60 data visualization-based add-ins, including those that support advanced features like the Side-By-Side Bar Chart as well as the Slope chart.

 We narrowed down our results based on the following factors:

-The Excel add-in For Mac and Windows that met all our conditions is ChartExpo.
+The Excel add-in for Mac and Windows that met all our conditions is ChartExpo.

 Let’s take a closer look at ChartExpo.